Richard Beatniffe: Character

-Having amassed a considerable fortune, Beatniffe retired from business a short time before his death, which took place 9 July 1818, age seventy-nine, at Norwich.
+Having amassed a considerable fortune, Beatniffe retired from his bookselling business a short time before his death, which took place 9 July 1818, age seventy-nine, at Norwich.
 He was buried in the nave of the Norwich church of St. Peter at Mancroft.

 Family

 Beatniffe married Martha Dinah Hart, who died in 1816, daughter of a writing-master and alderman of Bury St. Edmund's, by whom he had a son and a daughter.
+A James Samuel Beatniffe was apprenticed to Richard Beatniffe, bookseller in 1785.(Society of Genealogists, Lists of Masters and Apprentices.)